 - 'Why I've fallen in love with a running race that I'll never enter' - Mary-Ann Ochota

 Economic Impact Survey

 Participants will be emailed directly to encourage them to complete an economic impact survey.
 It will only take 2-3 minutes.
 We are asking participants to complete this survey so that we can clearly demonstrate to organisations (like Visit Wales, National Trust and major landowners) the positive economic impact events have on the local economy at a time when many landowners are dramatically increasing the fees they charge to events.
 This is important.
-We will provide two free Berghaus Dragon’s Back Race ‘Finishers’ top (gilet/fleece or similar) to be drawn from the participants completing this survey! [edited 30/6 - no stock available of 'finisher's gilet']
+We will provide £50 of event-credit to use at any Ourea Events 2017 or 2018 event to two participants drawn from those completing this survey! [edited 30/6 - no stock available of 'finisher's gilet']

 Feedback from anyone who engaged with the 2017 race, from participants through to audiences keeping updated via news/social media/tracking from afar, is very important to us.
 Whatever you have to say, positive or negative we are keen to hear your thoughts.
 This is so important for us in refining and improving the event.
 Certainly, the honest feedback we have received over the years has been instrumental in polishing the details, and the event is better for it.
 So, please don’t be shy and get in touch with your comments.